-Please park in the Visitor Parking Loading Zone 30 minute spots in Lot E30 on the southeast side of the Children's Research Center when coming into the school for a brief time.
+Preschool only park in the Visitor Parking Loading Zone 30 minute spots in Lot E30 on the southeast side of the Children's Research Center when coming into the school.
 Park in the handicapped or motorcycle designated spaces only with appropriate licensure.
+K-5th families stay in your car (exception, exiting your car to help your child with their buckle) and use the circle drive.

 Bike racks are on the southeast side of the school and securing bicycles is recommended.
 University of Illinois employee parking permits for lots north of Kirby Avenue are accepted in our E30 lot-if you have a north of Kirby permit, please park in a non-visitor spot to allow room for other families who do not hold a permit.

-If you volunteer or need to park for more than 30 minutes, meters are available for your use in the parking lot or along Gerty Drive (if you do not have a University of Illinois permit).
+Non-Staff adults are not allowed in the building this year, so this paragraph is for your information but should not apply: If you volunteer or need to park for more than 30 minutes, meters are available for your use in the parking lot or along Gerty Drive (if you do not have a University of Illinois permit).
 Parking tickets in Lot E30 are expensive (\$60), and we are not able to rescind the ticket after 30 minutes of visitor parking have passed, nor rescind a ticket if you park in a non-designated spot.

-Refrain from parking on the west side of the Children's Research Center for school related activities including drop off/pick up.
+ALL FAMILIES: Refrain from parking on the west side of the Children's Research Center for school related activities including drop off/pick up.

-K-5th Arrival 8:20-8:40 am/Dismissal 3:00 pm
+K-5th Arrival 8:20-8:59 am until Nov 1.
+On and after Nov 1 arrival 8:20-8:44 AM/Dismissal is staggered